srs827/PaidVoices-vs-PublicFeeds/README.md

 # Paid Voices versus Public Feeds: How Climate Narratives Diverge Online

+This repository contains code and data for the paper titled "[Paid Voices vs. Public Feeds: Interpretable Cross-Platform Theme
+Modeling of Climate Discourse](https://arxiv.org/pdf/2601.13317)".

-This respository contains all code from the theme generation pipeline under "pipeline", which can be modified to work with any target dataset.
+All code from the theme generation pipeline under "pipeline", which can be modified to work with any target dataset.
 We include all results for our Meta and Bluesky climate-related datasets, with raw Meta and Bluesky data available through the following link: https://osf.io/csp3x/overview?view_only=85708d98978b4c7094e47f8604dd5e1a

 The repository also contains all analysis-related code under "analysis_and_figures", such as: